 For more information on our Project SARAH Domestic Abuse Program, call 856-424-1333 and ask for SARAH.
 All calls are confidential.

 * Information provided via the National Domestic Violence Hotline website.

 JFCS NON-DISCRIMINATION POLICY

-JFCS clients have a right to be treated with dignity and respect; free of all discrimination, including that which is based on race, age, sex, religion, sexual orientation, gender identity, gender expression, marital status, national origin, or disability; and not subject to any verbal, sexual, emotional, or physical abuse; or harsh or unfair treatment.
-To the extent possible, JFCS will make every reasonable accommodation to serve you consistent with our program services.
+All JFCS clients have a right to be treated with dignity and respect; free of all discrimination, including that which is based on race, age, sex, religion, sexual orientation, gender identity, gender expression, marital status, national origin, or disability; and not subject to any verbal, sexual, emotional, or physical abuse; or harsh or unfair treatment.
+To the extent possible, JFCS will make every reasonable accommodation to serve you consistent with our programs and services.